 1. What is golf course management, and why does it matter?

 Golf course management is about making smart choices on the course.
 It involves planning your approach shots, controlling distance, and staying calm under pressure.
-A good strategy can save strokes and improve your game.
+A sound strategy can save strokes and improve your game.

 2. How can emotions affect my golf strategy?